Presenting Lily Mars

-Presenting Lily Mars is a 1943 American musical comedy film directed by Norman Taurog, produced by Joe Pasternak, starring Judy Garland and Van Heflin, and based on the novel by Booth Tarkington.
-The film is often cited as Garland's first film playing an adult type role (although For Me and My Gal, released the previous year, is also often credited thus).
+Presenting Lily Mars is a 1943 American musical comedy film directed by Norman Taurog, produced by Joe Pasternak, starring Judy Garland and Van Heflin, and based on the 1933 novel by Booth Tarkington.
+The film is often cited as Garland's first film playing an adult role.
+However, the issue is complicated by the delay in this film's release caused by reshooting the finale, and Garland's brutal work schedule—she was filming Girl Crazy and For Me and My Gal at the same time.
+Also, in Little Nellie Kelly, released in 1940, she plays her character's mother, dying in childbirth.
 Tommy Dorsey and Bob Crosby appear with their orchestras in this Metro-Goldwyn-Mayer production.

 Plot

 Lily Mars (Judy Garland) is a small-town girl with big-city ambitions.
 She contrives to audition for a Broadway producer whose father was the local physician and whose family piano her father also happened to tune.
 However, the producer wants nothing to do with her.
 She then heads to Broadway hoping to convince him to cast her, but after a series of disappointments, the best she can manage is an understudy job.